alexriss/Tour-de-Code/content/post/julia_threads_GPU.md

 This article gives real-life examples of how to improve performance by using multithreaded execution and GPU compute.

 ## First, some scientific background

-I have recently played around with scientific simulations for bond-resolved atomic force microscopy.
+I have recently played around with scientific simulations for bond-resolved atomic force microscopy (AFM).
 If you do not know what this is, just a one-liner explanation: local force measurements can be used to image the bond-structure of single molecules.
 More information can be found in the [seminal paper by Leo Gross et al.](https://science.sciencemag.org/content/325/5944/1110.abstract)